garethtdavies/docker-masterclass/README.md

 being pulled), before copying the files into the image, carrying out the NPM install and then setting the command to run on container instantiation.

-And another really important point to note here is that when a Dockerfile is processed, new layers for that image are created by particular directives.
+Another really important point to note here is that when a Dockerfile is processed, new layers for that image are created by particular directives.
 Generally, new layers are created by each new Dockerfile directive (this is not always true, but at this point, thinking about it in this way is useful).
 As